The Evolution of The Shopping Mall:

 As a result of a July 1996 rebranding of the PLAZA Hecht's, by Strawbridge's, there were two "Strawbridge's" operating in the KING OF PRUSSIA COMPLEX.
 The COURT mall Strawbridge's was shuttered on January 27, 1999.

-A new theatrical venue was built on a pad located .4 mile northwest of PLAZA AT KING OF PRUSSIA.
-The first features at the United Artists King of Prussia 16 were show on April 21, 2000.
-The cinema was eventually expanded with an IMAX auditorium and became a Regal property in 2002.
+By 1997, the PLAZA complex was being promoted as KING OF PRUSSIA MALL.
+A new theatrical venue was built in its northwestern periphery.
+The first features at the United Artists King of Prussia 16 were shown on April 21, 2000.
+The cinema was eventually expanded with an IMAX auditorium.
+It became a Regal property in 2002.

 Penn Fruit Audobon was the first structure built at the mall site.
 The supermarket, designed by Victor Gruen, opened for business in October 1955.
 It included a small group of inline stores.